avalonhse/intro-to-python/README.md

 The purpose of this course is non-profit and by no means commercial.
 It is conducted as an effort of motivating anyone to learn Python for their careers.

 ## Credits
 This application uses Open Source components.
 You can find the source code of their open source projects along with license information below.
-We acknowledge and are grateful to these developers for their contributions to open source.
+We acknowledge and are grateful to these authors:

-Project: An Introduction to Python and Programming https://github.com/webartifex/intro-to-python Copyright (c) 2019 Alexander Hess [alexander@webartifex.biz].
+1. Project: An Introduction to Python and Programming https://github.com/webartifex/intro-to-python Copyright (c) 2019 Alexander Hess [alexander@webartifex.biz].
 All right reserved.
 License (MIT) https://github.com/webartifex/intro-to-python/blob/master/LICENSE

+References:
+1. Miller, Brad, and David Ranum.
+"Problem solving with algorithms and data structures."
+(2013).